Cobalt-II/Junction-West-Maze-Environment-Generator/README.md

 type: the type value takes either 1, 2, or 3.
 Type 1 means shifts can either go up or down, type 2 means they can only go down, and type 3 means they can only go up.
 length: the duration (in tiles) of the branch.
 directPosCircs: Array of decimal values of where along the line you want certain radius() formations to form  (leave this value as a null form if you don't want any)
-relativeCircs: A decimal value that when the (current position along branch) mod (relativeCircs) congruent to 0, creates a radius() form (leave this value as a null form if you don't want any)
+relativeCircs: A decimal value that when the (current position along branch) mod (relativeCircs) congruent to 0 [excluding 0, you can manually add that one yourself if wanted], creates a radius() form (leave this value as a null form if you don't want any)
 dimensions: circle dimensions in a 2 length array.
 First entry is the minimum size, and the second is the max size.
 ```